libp2p/py-libp2p/README.md

 ## Core Concepts

-The libp2p library is focused on four main concepts:
+_(non-normative, useful for team notes, not a reference)_

+Several components of the libp2p stack take part when establishing a connection between two nodes:

-(1) **Host**: a node in the libp2p network
+1. **Host**: a node in the libp2p network.
-(2) **Connection**: the connection between two nodes in a libp2p network over which all communication between those two nodes takes place
+2. **Connection**: the layer 3 connection between two nodes in a libp2p network.
+3. **Transport**: the component that creates a _Connection_, e.g. TCP, UDP, QUIC, etc.
-(3) **Streams**: an abstraction on top of a connection that is used to represent communication about a particular topic over a given connection.
-There can be many streams over a single connection.
+3. **Streams**: an abstraction on top of a _Connection_ representing parallel conversations about different matters, each of which is identified by a protocol ID.
+Multiple streams are layered on top of a _Connection_ via the _Multiplexer_.
-(4) **Multiplexer**: a module that is responsible for encoding messages to be sent across a connection such that the message contains information about the sender stream so that the receiving host's multiplexer knows which stream the message should be routed to.
+4. **Multiplexer**: a component that is responsible for wrapping messages sent on a stream with an envelope that identifies the stream they pertain to, normally via an ID.
+The multiplexer on the other unwraps the message and routes it internally based on the stream identification.
+5. **Secure channel**: optionally establishes a secure, encrypted, and authenticated channel over the _Connection_.
+5. **Upgrader**: a component that takes a raw layer 3 connection returned by the _Transport_, and performs the security and multiplexing negotiation to set up a secure, multiplexed channel on top of which _Streams_ can be opened.

 ## Communication between two hosts X and Y

+_(non-normative, useful for team notes, not a reference)_

 **Initiate the connection**: A host is simply a node in the libp2p network that is able to communicate with other nodes in the network.
 In order for X and Y to communicate with one another, one of the hosts must initiate the connection.
 Let's say that X is going to initiate the connection.
 X will first open a connection to Y. This connection is where all of the actual communication will take place.

 **Communication over one connection with multiple protocols**: X and Y can communicate over the same connection using different protocols and the multiplexer will appropriately route messages for a given protocol to a particular handler function for that protocol, which allows for each host to handle different protocols with separate functions.
 Furthermore, we can use multiple streams for a given protocol that allow for the same protocol and same underlying connection to be used for communication about separate topics between nodes X and Y.